 Mechanics of Writing is designed to improve students’ grammar skills while teaching them how to write complex, well-researched, and effective high-school essays.

-University Applications is a five-lesson-long workshop providing complete support with university admissions.
+University Preparation is a five-lesson-long workshop providing complete support with university admissions.
 In addition to detailed instruction and feedback on applications and scholarships, the course addresses the issues of interest to university-bound students (in Ontario): choosing a university, finding and applying for scholarships, navigating the Ontario Universities Application Centre (OUAC), writing special application essays, presenting oneself well in interviews and recorded applications, and some of the most common concerns about first year.